 Another factor to consider when figuring out when to go to Machu Picchu is time of day.
 When does Machu Picchu open?
 Machu Picchu opens at 6am every day, and stays open until 5:00 pm.

 The rules for visiting Machu Picchu changed in 2019, and now entry tickets are sold by the hour.
 If you buy an 8am ticket, that means you cannot enter Machu Picchu before 8am.
 Timing is important these days as some attractions at Machu Picchu are only available during certain hours.
-Find everything you need to know here about visiting Machu Picchu.
+Find everything you need to know here about visiting Machu Picchu and how to get to Machu Picchu.

 Best Time to See Machu Picchu: Early Morning